magic-cucumber/pmf-website/docs/en/docs/main/download.md

 - **Save Location**: User-specified folder
 - **Authorization Required**: Need to configure download path in settings page
 - **Configuration**: Go to Settings → Download Settings → Select Download Folder

+### V1.8.0 and Later

+Starting from version V1.8.0, the download management feature has been further enhanced:

+- **EPUB Export Integration**: EPUB export functionality has been moved to the download management system
+- **Background Processing**: You can now exit the novel page while EPUB export is in progress
+- **Unified Management**: All downloads and exports are now managed in one centralized location

 ## Configuring Download Path